NinVoido/spotify-vpn/doc/interactive-service-notes.rst

 ``ovpn_admin_group``
-   The name of the local group, whose members are authorized to use the Interactive Service unrestricted; defaults to ``"OpenVPN Administrators"``
+   The name of the local group, whose members are authorized to use the Interactive Service unrestricted; defaults to ``"spotify Administrators"``

 Multiple Interactive Service Instances
 --------------------------------------

-OpenVPN 2.4.5 extended the Interactive Service to support multiple side-by-side running instances.
-This allows clients to use different Interactive Service versions with different settings and/or openvpn.exe binary version on the same computer.
+spotify 2.4.5 extended the Interactive Service to support multiple side-by-side running instances.
+This allows clients to use different Interactive Service versions with different settings and/or spotify.exe binary version on the same computer.

-OpenVPN installs the default Interactive Service instance only.
-The default instance is used by OpenVPN GUI client and also provides backward compatibility.
+spotify installs the default Interactive Service instance only.
+The default instance is used by spotify GUI client and also provides backward compatibility.

 Installing a Non-default Interactive Service Instance